-- A. The Board of Trustees, hereinafter referred to as the Board, shall consist of four Trustees, the President, Vice President, Secretary, Treasurer, and Past President.
-All Board members shall serve a three-year term.
-The Minister shall serve as an ex officio, non-voting member. - B. The Board shall have general charge of the affairs of the Society, including supervision of its property and funds, conduct of its business, and control of its administration, implementation of its mission, vision, and formulation of policies.
-Policies may be established by the Board to define specific roles and responsibilities of board members. - C. Regular meetings of the Board shall be held each month.
+- A. The Board of Trustees, hereinafter referred to as the Board, shall consist of seven voting members, including the officers of the Society and other Trustees.
+All Board members shall serve a two-year term.
+The Minister shall serve as an ex officio, non-voting member. - B. The Board shall have general charge of the affairs of the Society, including supervision f its property and funds, conduct of its business, and control of its administration, implementation of its mission, vision, and formulation of policies.
+Policies may be established by the Board to define specific roles and responsibilities of Board members. - C. Regular meetings of the Board shall be held each month.
 The time and location of such meetings shall be made known to the general membership.
 Board meetings are open; however, the Board may meet in closed session to discuss personnel or legal matters.
 Special meetings may be called by the President or by the majority of the Board.
 Motions are passed by a simple majority of members present, unless specified otherwise in these Bylaws.
-A Board Quorum consists of 6 voting members.
+A Board Quorum consists of a simple majority of voting members.
 The President, as a member, has voting rights and may exercise them at their discretion. - D. All Board members are expected to attend Board meetings and retreats, participate actively in congregational life, and abide by all covenants established by the Board and the Society as a whole. - E. A Board member may resign by giving notice in writing to all Board members.
-They may also be removed by a vote of two-thirds of the other Board members or by a two-thirds majority of voting members present at a special meeting called for that purpose. - F. Should a vacancy occur on the Board, the Board may appoint a successor.
+They may also be removed by a vote of two-thirds of the other Board members or by a two-thirds majority of voting members present at a special meeting called for that purpose. - F. Should a vacancy occur on the Board, the Board may choose a qualified member to fill the vacancy.
 The appointee shall serve until the next congregational meeting, when an individual shall be elected to complete the remainder of the term.
 Occurrence of vacancies shall not disrupt the established rotation of terms of service.